 If the direction of the particles present in the shaft moves parallel to the axis of the shaft then it is called longitudinal vibration.

-In figure 2, a longitudinal wave in the air is represented graphically.
-The longitudinal wave image below is a graph of distance from source versus density of air.
+In Figure 2, a longitudinal wave in the air is represented graphically.
+The longitudinal wave image below is a graph of distance from the source versus the density of air.
 Particles are denser at a particular region on the curve.
 It is called the compression region and it is present on the top of the curve.
 The region where particles are less crowded is called rarefaction.
 It is present at the bottom of the curve.
 In the compression region, particles are close to each other while they part away in rarefaction.
 Peaks represent maximum compression and rarefaction.

 Figure 2 A longitudinal wave in the air